Mithun-AM/Guess_the_Number_Game/README.md

-This is a basic Guess the number in least amount of chance game.
+This is a basic game where we guess the number in least amount of chances.